 The Committee emphasizes pay-for-performance by structuring awards to our Section 16 Officers with three components, i.e., PSUs, stock options and restricted stock awards.
-Fifty percent of the overall value of the long-term incentive awards is granted as PSUs; 25% is granted as stock options and the remaining 25% is granted as restricted stock.
+Since 2017, 50% of the overall value of the long-term incentive awards has been granted as PSUs; 25% has been granted as stock options and the remaining 25% has been granted as restricted stock.
 PSUs are earned only if the Company achieves performance targets tied to two key financial metrics - earnings per share ("EPS") from continuing operations (weighted at 75%) and return on invested capital ("ROIC") (weighted at 25%).
 In our view, EPS from continuing operations and ROIC are relevant measures because they most directly affect long-term stock price appreciation.
-If the Company does not achieve a threshold level of performance for each metric measured independently, the corresponding percentage award tied to that metric is forfeited, no units are earned and no shares are issued.
-These awards are valued using the closing price of our common stock on the grant date at target level of performance.
-Stock options have value only if our share price appreciates and vest ratably over a three-year period measured from the date of grant.
-Restricted stock awards cliff vest three years from the grant date.